The Need for Changing MAC Address

 MAC address is a unique identifier assigned to a Network Interface Card (NIC).
+It operates at the Data Link layer (Layer 2) of the OSI model and is used to identify devices within the same network segment.
 This 48-bit (6-byte) address is typically displayed in hexadecimal format as XX:XX:XX:XX:XX:XX.
-The structure of the address is as follows:
+It follows a standard system managed by IEEE (Institute of Electrical and Electronics Engineers) to ensure global uniqueness.

 Checking Your MAC Address